-For 2019, Giro has taken things up a level or two with its all-new halo model — the Giro Imperial, a dual Boa, lightweight masterpiece aimed at the purist.
+Giro has taken things up a level or two with its all-new halo model — the Giro Imperial, a dual Boa, lightweight masterpiece aimed at the purist.

-Giro road shoes you can buy today
+Giro road cycling shoes

 A performance-focused shoe cloaked in the most stylish and sophisticated materials ever seen from Giro